In New Jersey: if you can't sell the car, use its gas

-NEPTUNE CITY, New Jersey Michael Graubart owns a used car dealership on the Jersey shore, but he had no customers.
+NEPTUNE CITY N.J.
+Nov 2 Michael Graubart owns a used car dealership on the Jersey shore, but he had no customers.
 What he did have was gasoline - in the tanks of the two dozen used cars sitting idle on his lot.

 Talk about liquid gold.